 These are worrying times indeed; we worry about our current jobs, we worry about our children’s future, we worry about our security, etc. However, let us not worry about the point of fear.
 I am saying this because fear is the greatest enemy of mankind and can paralyze any form of action in the life of an individual.
 The good news is that most of the many things we fear never come to happen.
 Refuse therefore to be paralyzed by the spirit of fear, as you need the audacity of courage and boldness to dominate your environment.
 I dare say, you need much more action to reinforce your faith.

 Sustaining our businesses in 2020 and even growing it is very possible.

-Secondly, new increasing business opportunities definitely will come from digital-fusion -digitizing the physical world enabled by the rapid development and penetration of artificial intelligence, internet of things, machine learning and blockchain.
+Secondly, new increasing business opportunities definitely will come from digital fusion -digitizing the physical world enabled by the rapid development and penetration of artificial intelligence, the internet of things, machine learning and blockchain.

 Wishing you better days ahead.